Quansight/ragna/docs/references/faq.md

 ### [Cohere](https://cohere.com/)

 1. > To use the API, you need an API key.
 You can create a key in the Cohere dashboard
-   > using your Cohere account
+   > using your Cohere account.
    >
    > ~ [Cohere Dashboard](https://dashboard.cohere.com/api-keys)
 2. Set the `COHERE_API_KEY` environment variable with your Cohere API key: